-The Company established a remuneration committee on 16 December 2016 with written terms of reference by reference to the code provisions of the CG Code.
+The Company established a remuneration committee on 16 December 2016 with written terms of reference pursuant to the code provisions of the CG Code.
 The remuneration committee comprises of three members, namely Mr. Jiang Guitang, an executive Director, Mr. Huang Xin and Mr. Tam Tak Kei Raymond, both being independent non-executive Directors.
 Mr. Tam Tak Kei Raymond currently serves as the chairman of the remuneration committee.

 The primary duties of the remuneration committee are to make recommendations on the remuneration of the Directors and senior management to the Board and to review the overall remuneration policy and structure relating to the Directors and senior management.
+The terms of reference setting out the renumeration committee's authorities, duties and responsibilities are available on the websites of the Company and the Stock Exchange.

 The members of the remuneration committee should meet at least once a year.
-During the year ended 31 December 2017, the remuneration committee held one meeting.
+During the year ended 31 December 2018, the remuneration committee held one meeting, at which the Group's overall remuneration practices and scale and other remuneration-related matters in respect of the Directors and senior management were discussed and reviewed.
 Individual attendance of each committee member at the meeting is as follows: